vijaybhaskarrameshbabu/BruteForce/README.md

 Part II: Dictionary attacks (prog.c and pass.txt)

 This C program will use a dictionary to generate passwords and hashes.
 Here, I have used a small password dictionary.
 (A much larger dictionary can be used).The program will also display the entropy for each password based on the number of characters

+Part III

+This is just an extension of part II, where in the program generates SHA1 Hashes from the password dictionary along with the entropy.